pisko19/ComputerVision/#09 - 3D Vision/README.md

 Merge the two aligned pointclouds and save the obtain pointcloud to a new file `merged_offices.ply` (use the + operator).

-## Optional
+## Note
-Try the previous code to align the images Lab_0.24_1.pcd and Lab_0.24_2.pcd acquired with a kinect azure sensor.
-Is the ICP providing a good estimation of the transform?
-Why?
-Adapt the following code to pick at least 3 points between the two point clouds and feed the ICP algorithm with an initial transform in order to achieve a good registration.
+If the two depth images are acquired from significantly different viewpoints, the ICP might not provide a good estimation of the transform. in this case it is possible to pick at least 3 points between the two point clouds and feed the ICP algorithm with an initial transform in order to achieve a good registration. the following code shows how to perform point selection in pointclouds.
 ```html
 def pick_points(pcd):
     print("")